vyos/vyos-documentation/docs/index.rst

 switch between versions of the documentation by selecting the appropriate branch on the bottom left corner.

+VyOS CLI syntax may change between major (and sometimes minor) versions.
+Please always refer to the documentation matching your current, running installation.
+If a change in the CLI is required, VyOS will ship a so called migration script which will take care of adjusting the synatax.
+No action needs to be taken by you.

 .. _introduction:
 .. toctree::
    :caption: Introduction